wikijm/deephunter/docs/install.rst

 	(venv) $ ./manage.py loaddata fixtures/targetos.json
 	(venv) $ ./manage.py loaddata fixtures/query.json

 Notice that you will need to populate some tables yourself (threat actors, threat names, vulnerabilities, etc.) depending on the future queries you will create in DeepHunter.
-Creating new queries in DeepHunter is explained in the `Usage:admin <usage_admin.html>`_ page.
+Creating new queries in DeepHunter is explained `here <admin.html#create-modify-threat-hunting-analytics>`_.

 Upgrading DeepHunter
 ********************